30 Characters Challenge 2010 – #3 General Grimm

 For this drawing, I decided to try a new method of drawing.
 I’ve noticed a lot of professional comic artists start their drawings with blue pencils.
 I just recently watched Modern Masters: In The Studio With George Perez DVD and George Perez used this method.
 So I wanted to try it too.

 I started my drawing with blue lines.
 I used a 0.7 mechanical pencil.
 Very gesture and bulky, this helped me get the idea of where I wanted the drawing to go.
 I then refined the drawing using a .05 HB Mechanical Pencil, adding shadows and hatching.
 I’ve recently been sharpening my inking skills.
 What I do is ink other artists’ comic pages.
 It’s fun and has been helping me learn new techniques.
 So I was excited to bring this into my own work.
 I can see it in the inking of this character design.
-I like using a 102 nib and a size 4 stable brush. – Shazam!
+I like using a 102 nib and a size 4 stable brush.

-This blog post was originally published on my other website Comic Book Graphic Design and has now been migrated here to RSC Arts, Ralph’s Art Blog.
+This blog post was originally published on my former website, Comic Book Graphic Design and has now been migrated here to RSC Arts, Artist Blog.

 Renegade!
 Part Two – The Inks

-Renegade
+Renegade illustration inks

 Renegade!
 Part Two – The Inks

-I started creating this piece for a silent auction being held at the Bubonicon Science Fiction and Fantasy Convention.
+I started creating this piece for a silent auction being held at a Science Fiction and Fantasy Convention.
 Here are the finished inks.
 I decided not to enter it but continued to finish it.
 The original drawing was on a 24″x19″ 2 ply Bristol board paper.
 The next step was inking it.
 I’ve seen a lot of great comic artists use a grey wash in their inkings, so I wanted to try that.
 I also added some movement lines in the background of the main panel.
 I used a 102-nib pen and a brush to ink it.
 In the past I’ve focused on digital inking, but lately, I’ve been enjoying inking by hand.
 Once I finished inking this piece titled: Renegade.
 I framed it and hung it on my wall.
 I’m proud that this piece and I had a lot of fun working on it.

-This blog post was originally published on my other website Comic Book Graphic Design and has now been migrated here to RSC Arts, Ralph’s Art Blog.
+This blog post was originally published on my former website, Comic Book Graphic Design and has now been migrated here to RSC Arts, Artist Blog.

 Fright Night 4th of July Weekend Drawing Jam